Skip to contents

 Introduction

-For a more in-depth explanation about WFS services, we refer to the INBO tutorial about WFS.
-The tutorial takes a more hands-on coding approach to getting data from a WFS, whereas in this vignette much of the coding stuff is hidden away in the get_feature_wfs() function.
+For a more in-depth explanation about the underlying mechanics of these services, we refer to the INBO tutorial about WFS and the vignette about WCS.
+The tutorial and vignette take a more hands-on coding approach to manually crafting HTTP requests, whereas in this vignette, much of that complex logic is hidden away safely inside the inbospatial functions.

 Simple use case without filter